pdj102/bankingExample/README.md

 ## Placing C code in a specific bank

 To place C code into a specific bank you need to
-* set the ORG address for slot the bank will be paged into
+* set the ORG address for the slot you will map the bank into
 * tell the compiler to compile the code into the correct bank (physical memory location)
 * move the stack out of harms way - ensure the stack is not located in memory to be banked out
 * manually map the bank into memory before calling the C code in the bank